allison-johnson/sinatra-practice-it/notes.md

 - Move index action to parent controller?
 What should index page look like?
 (Maybe a link to log in if user isn't logged in, otherwise link to teacher's show page)

-- Add "not found" functionality to show pages for individual questions/students/topics with nonexistent id's

 - Where to redirect once topic/question/student is successfully created?
 Back to teacher show page OR to the show page for that object...

 - Teacher show page with